tomstafford/tomstafford/README.md

-### Hi there 👋
+### Recent projects / in progress 👋

-https://github.com/tomstafford/imdb - analysis of changes in IMDB ratings over time
+[/imdb](https://github.com/tomstafford/imdb) - analysis of changes in IMDB ratings over time

 [/faithinreason](https://github.com/tomstafford/faithinreason) - survey data on perceptions of human rationality

+[/editors](https://github.com/tomstafford/editors) -  Using Open Editors data to explore journal editorship in UK Universities

+[/rmarkdown_apa](https://github.com/tomstafford/rmarkdown_apa) - A minimal example of APA manuscript preparation, integrating text & analysis code, using Rmarkdown and papaja

+[/train_data](https://github.com/tomstafford/train_data) - A data science challenge

 <!--

 **tomstafford/tomstafford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: